 MODULE TEN Writing an OUTLINE of your script.
 In this module you will learn to write an outline of your story in an exciting narrative form.
 This essential blueprint, is the first step in getting producers and actors interested in your screenplay.

-Celebrating its 10th anniversary this year, All About Writing was founded by two writing professionals, Jo-Anne Richards and Richard Beynon, who are passionate about writing.
+All About Writing was founded in 2007 by two writing professionals, Jo-Anne Richards and Richard Beynon, who are passionate about writing.
 We’ve devised our courses to help communicate that passion – plus the skills that make it all much more than an academic exercise – to others with a similar calling.

-Richard Beynon is an award-winning film and television scriptwriter with a long and accomplished career in the film and television industry.
+Richard Beynon is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career in the industry.
 He has written for – or headed the storytelling teams of – many of country’s most popular soaps, dramas and comedies.
 These include S’gudi snaysi, Going Up, Soul City, Isidingo, Scandal, Rhythm City and Isibaya.
+A former journalist for the Rand Daily Mail, he has conceived, shaped and written scores of documentaries.
 He has lectured on writing for film and television at Wits.

 With Michéle and Richard’s many decades of professional writing, film industry and teaching experience you’ll be in very capable hands.